mdillondc/fzf/README.md

 After installation, you can immediately:

-1. Navigate files and directories with `f`
+1. Navigate files and directories:
+   - From cached paths with `f`
+   - Recursively from current directory with `fr`
-2. Open files in Zed editor with `fz`
+2. Open files with editors:
+   - In Zed editor with `fz`
-3. Open files in Neovim with `fv`
+   - In Neovim with `fv`
-4. Search file contents with `fSearchZed`
+3. Search file contents with `fSearchZed`
-5. Kill processes with `fKill`
+4. Kill processes with `fKill`
-6. Run `fHelp` for more options than listed in README.md (`fHelp` will always be more up-to-date than README.md)
+5. Run `fHelp` for more options than listed in README.md (`fHelp` will always be more up-to-date than README.md)

 Run `fHelp` to view all available commands and shortcuts.